This post may contain affiliate links. Please read our disclosure policy.

 • The marshmallows have a crunchy exterior with a gooey delicious interior because they are baked along with the sweet potatoes.
 If you want only fluffy (and not crunchy) marshmallows, leave them off and place them in the oven when there is 5 minutes left of bake time.
 Bake until they are fluffy and just barely golden brown.

-Can I use fresh sweet potatoes instead of canned sweet potatoes?
+Can I use fresh sweet potatoes instead of canned?

 Why is my sweet potato casserole so runny?